jmcanterafonseca/dataModels/specs/ngsi-ld_faq.md

 R: For JSON-LD content, yes. (`application/ld+json`).
 For JSON content it can **only** be specified through the JSON-LD HTTP Link header.

-### Q: What happens if an Entity Id is a URL and I use it in a resource `/entities/{entityId}`?
+### Q: What happens if an Entity ID is a URL and I use it in a resource `/entities/{entityId}`?

 R: Nothing.
-Entity Ids have to be percent encoded as mandated by IETF specifications.
+Entity IDs have to be percent encoded as mandated by IETF specifications.

 ### Q: Where I can find the Default @context?